top of page

 Search

-Blanco Searches For Reconnection On Latest EP 'Gilberto’s Son'
+Blanco Searches For Reconnection On Latest Mixtape 'Gilberto’s Son'

 Blanco

-South London’s Blanco takes a risk with the experimental Gilberto’s Son, his latest EP that breaks the boundaries of traditional genres and lives in it’s own intersection.
+South London’s Blanco takes a risk with the experimental Gilberto’s Son, his latest mixtape that breaks the boundaries of traditional genres and lives in it’s own intersection.

 The only issue is that for large parts of the project his lyrical approach is similar to what we have already heard before.
 Same tone, similar overall themes and we come away with glimpses rather than the full image.